 - a) Purchase Orders: The District Secretary shall maintain a Purchase Order log.
 All purchases in excess of \$1,000 shall be recorded and approved by the Fire Chief prior to purchasing.
 When a Purchase Order is issued for a purchase, the transaction must be entered into the District log file.
 Information entered shall include the pre-numbered Purchase Order number with the i) name of requestor, ii) date of request, iii) name of vendor, (iv) brief description of item(s) requested, v) estimated cost of item(s) including sales tax and vi) approval notation by Fire Chief.
-Invoices from the vendor should include the Purchase Order number for reference. - b) Purchasing from other agencies' contracts: Cooperative purchasing is authorized by Statute if 1) the District has an interlocal agreement in place with the lead purchasing agency, 2) has obtained assurance that the original bid was property advertised by the lead agency, 3) has obtained assurances that legal requirements for bidding were followed by the lead agency, 4) that the vendor has agreed to allow additional purchasers to the original bid and 5) the purchase is of a like item. - c) Purchasing from pre-existing vendor roster: The District will subscribe with an approved vendor roster system and will comply with the regulations for its use. - d) Purchases made from a "sole-source" vendor: When it is determined that a purchase can only be made from a single vendor, the District Secretary shall request and receive documentation (from the purchaser) that the equipment, materials or supplies required meet the needs of the District and that such equipment, materials or supplies can only be obtained from a single vendor.
-The Board shall review the documentation; if acceptable, a resolution shall be made to allow such "sole-source" purchase. - e) Emergency Purchases: Statute provides that an emergency purchase may be authorized by the Fire Chief or Board when unforeseen circumstances beyond the control of the District result in either: (a) a real, immediate threat to the proper performance of essential functions; or (b) a material loss or damage to property, bodily injury, or loss of life if immediate action is not taken.
-After the purchase decision the Board shall approve the emergency purchase by passing a Resolution documenting the basis for the emergency.
+Invoices from the vendor should include the Purchase Order number for reference. - b) Purchasing from other agencies' contracts: RCW 39.34.030 allows agencies to "piggy-back" on to a publicly bid contracts.
+The District shall have an Interlocal agreement in place with the other agency prior to purchasing off of the lead agency's bid.
+To ensure that the lead agency complied with applicable bid laws, the District Secretary shall request and receive confirmation in writing or e-mail that the lead agency has complied with its own statutory requirements and properly posted the bid solicitation notice. - c) Purchasing from pre-existing vendor register: RCW 39.04.190 and RCW 39.04.200 require that after an award is made to a vendor selected from a pre-existing vendor register, the District Secretary shall record the vendor used, bid quotation, brief description of purchased item or service and date of award then provide them for public inspection.
+Posting of such information will be on the District web-site and on the public notice board at Station 8-1at least once a year. - d) Purchases made from a "sole-source" vendor: When it is determined that a purchase can only be made from a single vendor, the District Secretary shall request and receive documentation (from the purchaser) that the equipment, materials or supplies required meet the needs of the District and that such equipment, materials or supplies can only be obtained from a single vendor.
+The Board shall review the documentation; if acceptable, a resolution shall be made to allow such "sole-source" purchase. - e) Emergency Purchases: Per RCW 39.04.280(3) an emergency purchase may be authorized by the Fire Chief or Board when unforeseen circumstances beyond the control of the District result in either: (a) a real, immediate threat to the proper performance of essential functions; or (b) a material loss or damage to property, bodily injury, or loss of life if immediate action is not taken.
+Subsequent to the purchase decision the Board shall approve the emergency purchase by passing a Resolution documenting the basis for the emergency.

-III.Invoices: When a vendor or contractor invoices the District for any goods, services or projects, the Fire Chief, or designee, shall act as the "Signing Officer" and shall obtain an original copy of the invoice, review it for accuracy, initial and date it, and forward it to the District Secretary for processing.
-In order to be authorized payment, the original invoice must contain the minimum information including the name of the vendor, date of transaction, a complete description of the good/service/project provided and the total cost (including taxes)
+III.
+Invoices: When a vendor or contractor invoices the District for any goods, services or projects, the Fire Chief shall act as the primary Signing Officer" and shall obtain an original copy of the invoice, review it for accuracy, initial and date it, and forward it to the District Secretary for processing.
+In order to be authorized payment, the original invoice must contain the minimum information including the name of the vendor, date of transaction, a complete description of the good/service/project provided and the total cost (including taxes).